 Walking If you’re looking to avoid crowds and quietly immerse back into nature, look for the Quiet Walkways in the national park – see our guide to Quiet Walkways of the Park.
 Most of these trails are between 1/4 and 1/2 mile long, and take you off the highway and straight into a rewarding forest experience.

 Also see our guide to Easy Walks in the Smoky Mountains.
 This offers a range of walking opportunities in the park and the surrounding area for people of all ages, interests, and capabilities.

 Driving Scenic drives abound, and Roaring Fork Motor Nature Trail is unique as a nature trail that the park service has turned into a one-way loop that you can drive.
 You could spend all day on it, with numerous pull-offs and even trailheads along a way that leads you through valleys, over mountaintops, and alongside roaring creeks.
 This mid-elevation motor trail offers the most intense colors during the heart of the fall season.
 There are several overlooks along the way, including Piney Mountain at 3000 feet.

 Other Ways to View Fall Colors

 The national park covers half a million acres, while the surrounding area offers multiple scenic attractions as well.
-See our guide to The Top 10 Ways to Enjoy the Fall Colors in the Smoky Mountains for some ideas you may not have thought of to enjoy the fall colors if you’re in the area.
+See our guide to Ways to See the Fall Colors in the Smoky Mountains for some ideas you may not have thought of to enjoy the fall colors if you’re in the area.